WZhaoKe/aegpwb/doc/SolverUserManual.md

 [1] Units depend on the quantity and distribution type requested.

-The following disitrbution types are supported:
+The following distribution types are supported:

 `dist` | description
 :------|:----------------------------------------------